endorlabs/github-action/README.md

   - An Endor Labs API key and secret
   - A GCP service account with workload identity federation enabled associated with the runner
 - The Endor Labs namespace to authenticate against
-- Access to the Endor Labs API at https://api.endorlabs.com
+- Access to the Endor Labs API

 Here is an example of using Endor Labs as a scan step in a job with these pre-requisites: